zauziii/zauziii/README.md

 - 👋 Hi, I’m Zhi Zhou.
 Current statistical researcher at Finnish Institute for Health and Welfare (THL).
 - 👀 I’m interested in statistical analysis, machine learning and such.
-- 🌱 I’m currently learning python and learning how to conduct proper statistical analyses.
+- 🌱 I use R for most of work and I am comfortable with python.
-- 💞️ I’m looking an opporturnity to start something different, like as a data analyst.
+- 💞️ Keep moving.
 - 📫 How to reach me ...

 <!---